svbygoibear/go-deps-with-glide/readme.md

 $ brew install glide
 ```

-You can also download a versioned release by going here: https://github.com/Masterminds/glide/releases
+You can also download a versioned release by [checking out the release page](https://github.com/Masterminds/glide/releases).

 And lastly if you've installed `Go`, you can use that to install Glide via terminal;
 ```